wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 ## <a name="webserverlogs"></a>View web server logs

-Web server logs record all HTTP activity for the web site.
-In order to see them in the **Output** window you have to enable them for the web site and tell Visual Studio that you want to monitor them.
+Web server logs record all HTTP activity for the web app.
+In order to see them in the **Output** window you have to enable them for the web app and tell Visual Studio that you want to monitor them.

-1. In the **Azure web site Configuration** tab that you opened from **Server Explorer**, change Web Server Logging to **On**, and then click **Save**.
+1. In the **Azure Web App Configuration** tab that you opened from **Server Explorer**, change Web Server Logging to **On**, and then click **Save**.

 	![Enable web server logging](./media/web-sites-dotnet-troubleshoot-visual-studio/tws-webserverloggingon.png)